MicrosoftDocs/azure-docs/articles/key-vault/secrets/quick-create-github-secret.md

 # Use Key Vault secrets in GitHub Actions workflows

-Use Key Vault secrets in your [GitHub Actions](https://help.github.com/en/articles/about-github-actions) and securely store passwords and other secrets in an Azure key vaul.
+Use Key Vault secrets in your [GitHub Actions](https://help.github.com/en/articles/about-github-actions) and securely store passwords and other secrets in an Azure key vault.
 Learn more about [Key Vault](../general/overview.md).

 With Key Vault and GitHub Actions, you have the benefits of a centralized secrets management tool and all the advantages of GitHub Actions.
 GitHub Actions is a suite of features in GitHub to automate your software development workflows.
 You can deploy workflows in the same place where you store code and collaborate on pull requests and issues.